Abstract Guidelines – MISWeek 2020

 - is commercial in nature, or

-- the disclosure affidavit for the author/presenter and all co-authors are not completed and signed
+- the disclosure affidavit for the author/presenter has not been completed and signed

 PUBLICATION OF YOUR SUBMISSION

-Complete manuscripts for abstracts that have been accepted for presentation may be submitted for review for publication of the full study in JSLS, Journal of the Society of Laparoendoscopic Surgeons.
-To have your complete manuscript considered for publication, please submit the manuscript to JSLS according to the “JSLS Guidelines for Authors“.
-Publication of complete manuscripts is the responsibility of the author and not SLS.
+Complete manuscripts for abstracts accepted for presentation may be submitted for consideration of publication in JSLS, Journal of the Society of Laparoendoscopic Surgeons.
+Please submit your manuscript to JSLS according to the “JSLS Guidelines for Authors” if you wish to have the material considered for publication.

 TYPES OF SUBMISSIONS